dotnet/designs/proposed/flexible-http.md

 - Proxy resolver.
     - "HTTP_PROXY" etc. environment variables.
     - WinInet settings.
-- Proxy implemenations.
+- Proxy support.
     - HTTP proxy as `HttpConnection`.
     - CONNECT proxy as `Stream`.
     - SOCKS proxy as `Stream`.
 - Wrapper to work with `HttpRequest` as a `Stream`.
+- Expect 100 Continue handling.
+- WebSockets.
 - JSON helper extensions on top of `HttpConnection`.

 ## High-level APIs

-This is a `HttpMessageHandler` implementation for use with `HttpClient`.
-It will either wrap a user-supplied `HttpConnection`, or will provide `SocketsHttpHandler`-parity functionality.
+High-level APIs are one or more `HttpMessageHandler` implementations for use with `HttpClient` allowing:

+- A full `SocketsHttpHandler`-parity implementation.
-Once we are confident in implementation and features, we would refactor the `SocketsHttpHandler` guts to use use this implementation.
+    - Once we are confident in implementation and features, we would refactor the `SocketsHttpHandler` guts to use use this implementation.

-Expect 100 Continue will be implemented here.
+- Wrapping a caller-supplied `HttpConnection` in a `HttpMessageHandler`.

 ## Timeline